smartfog/fogflow/doc/en/source/scorpioIntegration.rst

 **Type 2**

-* FogFlow task will publish NGSI-LD to the FogFlow broker.
+* FogFlow task will publish update on the FogFlow broker.
 * Scorpio broker will subscribe to the FogFlow broker to get the notification form FogFlow broker.

 .. code-block:: console